The Best & Cheapest Ways to Soundproof a Basement Ceiling (9 Ideas)

 Soundproofing a basement ceiling won’t cost you a lot of money, and it isn’t as big of a hassle.
 So, to help you out, I’ll go over a few different ways you can soundproof a basement ceiling.
 I’ll go over the pros and cons of each, and I’ll also mention a few products I’ve used and recommend.

-What Type of Noise is Entering the Basement
+Type of Noise Entering and Leaving the Basement

 In our day-to-day lives, we only ever come across two types of noise: airborne and impact noise.